IRS Voluntary Disclosure

 2012 IRS Offshore Voluntary Disclosure Program

-On January 9, 2012 the Internal Revenues Service announced the reopening of its Voluntary Disclosure Program for undisclosed foreign accounts and assets.
+On January 9, 2012 the Internal Revenue Service announced the reopening of its Voluntary Disclosure Program for undisclosed foreign accounts and assets.
 The IRS’s earlier amnesty programs, the 2009 Offshore Voluntary Disclosure Program and the 2011 Offshore Voluntary Disclosure Initiative, generated strong interest by taxpayers seeking to voluntarily report previously undisclosed offshore accounts.

 The IRS explains that the aim of the 2012 IRS Offshore Voluntary Disclosure Program remains the same as in its previous programs: “To bring taxpayers that have used undisclosed foreign accounts and undisclosed foreign entities to avoid or evade tax into compliance with United States tax laws.”